Asking yourself how to get out of debt when broke?

 How do people get out of debt on a low income?

 I know I did!
 It was such a stressful time for me, but the good news is that I recovered from debt and you can too.

 Your finances are a mess, and it seems like you are drowning in debt with no hope of getting out.
 Your income looks like it is not enough to help you to recover from debt.

-Whether you are in this financial difficulties from a loss of a job, medical situation, or lack of financial planning, you are not alone.
+Whether you are in these financial difficulties from a loss of a job, medical situation, or lack of financial planning, you are not alone.